wanyeonkim/PersonalProject/README.md

 * This mobile application was developed using Flutter, Nodejs, MongoDB (still a prototype)
 * API used: Google Maps, Twillio
 * The illustrations were designed using Adobe Illustrator.
-* The mockups and storyboard were designed through Adobe XD.
+* The mockups and storyboard were created through Adobe XD.
 * Endpoints: Checkout, Encryption/Decryption (AES-256), E-Wallet, OTP, Payment, QRCode, Time (to generate Malaysia and South Korea time only), custom phrase.
 * The application is hosted on Heroku.